-The Eye & How We See
+The Eye and How We See

 The eyes are wonderful sensory organs.
 They help people learn about the world in which they live.
 Eyes see all sorts of things – big or small, near or far, smooth or textured, colors and dimensions.
 The eyes have many parts – all of which must function in order to see properly.